sorayav/sorayav/README.md

 - ✺ [Paint my screen](https://github.com/sorayav/paint-my-screen): Speech recognition web app that changes background color with the one said 💬.
 - ✺ [Rick & Morty app](https://github.com/sorayav/modulo-3-evaluacion-final-sorayav): a responsive web application developed with React (and React Router), external API integration and out of this world 👾 UI.
 - ✺ [Relax app](https://github.com/sorayav/relax-app): an application to take a moment to breath 😲.
 Built with JavaScript vanilla and using Vibrate and Share web APIs for mobile.
 Open the music player to be accompanied by a tranquil song while you breath.
 - ✺ [Neumorphic clock](https://github.com/sorayav/js-clock): a clock coded with JavaScript and designed under the neumorphism style.
-UX experiment.
+UI experiment.
 - ✺ [TV shows app](https://github.com/sorayav/modulo-2-evaluacion-final-sorayav): JavaScript application to find tv shows, their information and add / remove them as favourites.
 API and localStorage implementation.

 #### Current tech stack: